Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Quantum Database Search as Hamiltonian Evolution

 \subsection{Farhi-Gutmann's and Grover's Algorithms}

 Grover based his algorithm on a physical intuition \cite{trotter}, where the potential energy term in the Hamiltonian attracts the wavefunction towards the target state and the kinetic energy term in the Hamiltonian diffuses the wavefunction over the whole Hilbert space.
-Both the potential energy $|t\rangle\langle t|$ and the kinetic energy $|s\rangle\langle s|$ \cite{MFKE} terms are projection operators.
+Both the potential energy $|t\rangle\langle t|$ and the kinetic energy $|s\rangle\langle s|$ \footnote{It is the mean field version of kinetic energy corresponding to the maximally connected graph.} terms are projection operators.
 The corresponding time-independent Hamiltonian is

 That gives rise to the evolution operator (omitting the global phase)